-Things to bring to make the most of your Airbnb stay
+Everything you need for a perfect Airbnb stay

 LifeStraw Go Water Filter Bottle

-The LifeStraw water bottle uses an enchanted filtration system to remove bacteria and other undesirables so that you can safely and confidently have a drink.
-These are especially useful for hiking and camping, but anytime you’re at an Airbnb where you’re unsure of the water quality, the LifeStraw will be there to quench your thirst.
+The LifeStraw water bottle uses a filtration system to remove bacteria and other undesirables so you can safely drink.
+Anytime you’re at an Airbnb where you’re unsure of the water quality, the LifeStraw is there to quench your thirst.

 Protect Life Small First Aid for Travel

-While all Airbnb stays should have a first aid kit on hand, it won’t hurt to bring your own, so you know what’s available and where to access it.
-This small-sized pouch is ideal for travel and can even attach to backpacks or other apparel when on the move.
-Don’t be fooled by the size, though, as it contains 100 helpful items, including tweezers, gauze and alcohol pads.
+All Airbnb stays should have a first aid kit on hand, but it doesn’t hurt to bring your own.
+This small-sized pouch is ideal for travel and can attach to backpacks or other apparel when on the move.
+It contains 100 helpful items, including tweezers, gauze and alcohol pads.

 Sold by Amazon

-A portable Bluetooth speaker provides quality sound and plenty of entertainment on your next trip.
-The MEGABOOM 3 has a durable shell that resists drops, dust and water, making it a great companion for stays in cottage country or by the beach.
-It also offers an easy way to improve the sound on your laptop if you’re traveling for work as well.
+A portable Bluetooth speaker provides quality sound and entertainment on your next trip.
+This speaker has a durable shell that resists drops, dust and water, making it a great companion for stays in cottage country or by the beach.
+It also offers an easy way to improve the sound on your laptop if you’re traveling for work.

 Sold by Amazon

 Travel and relax with peace of mind by bringing a pack of potent disinfectant wipes.
 Particularly if you’re staying at an Airbnb regularly rented out to groups of people, wipes may prove handy while settling in.
-They’re also helpful to have available if you’re traveling commercially to your stay.
+They’re also helpful if you’re traveling commercially to your stay.

 Sold by Amazon